Severance Pay in Nova Scotia

 Whether an employee has a common law entitlement to more severance may not be evident to someone terminated.
 For that reason, you must contact us.

-What is the minimum severance pay in Nova Scotia?
+What is the Minimum Severance Pay in Nova Scotia?

 The Labour Standards Code sets the minimum severance pay in Nova Scotia.
 Section 72 of the Labour Standards Code sets out a formula for calculating the minimum amounts of severance pay based solely on a person’s length of service.

-What is the maximum severance pay in Nova Scotia?
+What is the Maximum Severance Pay in Nova Scotia?

 The maximum severance pay in Nova Scotia is determined by the common law, based on variables including age, length of service, type of job you had, and the availability of similar jobs in the marketplace.